soundasleep/html2text_ruby/README.md

 ## Tests

 See all of the test cases defined in [spec/examples/](spec/examples/).
-These can be run with `bundle && rspec`.
+These can be run with `bundle exec rake`.

 ## License